-- One of the problem areas is uncertainty about the exact shape of the probability density distribution function. - Even if the normal precipitation is well defined (big if), there may well be changes in the seeded distribution, other than just the mean. - It takes a lot of data to define the distribution function well.
+- The uncertainty about the exact shape of the probability distribution function (pdf) is an issues. - Even if the normal precipitation is well defined (big if), there may well be changes in the seeded distribution, other than just the mean. - It takes a lot of data to define the distribution function well.